 There are two mandatory courses in the International Studies program:

-- IDS 2010 Introduction to International Development Studies
+- INT 2010 Introduction to International Development Studies

 - POLS 2820 Introduction to International Politics